calebschoenholz/calebschoenholz.github.io/_pages/publications.md

     </div>

     <div class="publication-summary">
-      This paper introduces a custom Dynamic Mechanical Analysis (DMA)-based shear test for measuring interfacial stresses between a tool and composite part during manufacturing, then uses it to explore the effects of different process parameters.
+      A custom Dynamic Mechanical Analysis (DMA)-based shear test is used to explore impacts of different process parameters on tool-part interfacial stresses for aerospace composites.
     </div>
   </div>
 </div>